Japan

 Even with crowds, Kyoto isn’t as loud as the other cities.

-Gion is the famous geisha district,
+Gion is the famous Geiko district,

-filled with historical architecture
+you will find well-preserved streets filled with historical architecture

-and design, with small shops &
+and designs, with small shops and

 traditional restaurants.

-Here you will see Maiko & Geiko’s
+Here you will see Maikos and Geikos

 Kyoto is filled with many